Judge blocks ‘Stop WOKE Act’, comparing Florida to Stranger Things ‘upside down’

 The “Individual Freedom Act” or “Stop WOKE” law is the subject of several lawsuits challenging its constitutionality and alleging racial discrimination to chill classroom and workplace speech.

+The governor signed the legislation earlier this year as part of his administration’s efforts to combat what he has called “corporate wokeness.”

+Workplace training that includes certain instruction on racism, sexism, privilege and merit-based advancement could constitute discrimination based on race, color, sex, or national origin, according to the law.

-Honeymoon registry company Honeyfund.com, Ben & Jerry’s franchisee Primo Tampa and workplace diversity consultancy Collective Concepts filed a lawsuit against Governor DeSantis alleging that that the law aims to centre a government-approved narrative of history and render challenging speech illegal, while muzzling private companies and institutions in violation of the First and Fourteenth Amendments.
+Honeymoon registry company Honeyfund.com, Ben & Jerry’s franchisee Primo Tampa and workplace diversity consultancy Collective Concepts filed a lawsuit against Governor DeSantis alleging that that the law aims to centre a government-approved narrative of history and render challenging speech illegal while muzzling private companies and institutions, in violation of the First and Fourteenth Amendments.

 Judge Waller argued that the law is “designed to exorcise” opposing viewpoints while allowing the state to “weaponise” the idea of objectivity to “further discredit the prohibited concepts”.